-Over the last two years, community stakeholders from Chicago’s west and south side participated in free mental health training sessions with a goal of reducing the stigma of mental health and addiction, increasing awareness and knowledge, and providing information about resources available in the community.
+Over the last two years, community stakeholders from Chicago’s west and south side participated in evidence-based free mental health training sessions with a goal of reducing the stigma of mental health and addiction, increasing awareness and knowledge, and providing information about resources available in the community.
 Since the beginning of 2017, over 1,300 stakeholders have been trained.
 Training evaluations, provided by UIC’s Jane Addams College of Social Work, found that participants walk away from trainings with:

 - Decreased stigma associated with mental health and addiction;

 - Increased self-confidence in taking actions to help someone in need; and,

 - Increased knowledge and comfortability in recognizing how and when to contact a specially trained police officer in a mental health crisis.

 To read more about the project, research and outcomes on Chicago’s west side in 2017, CLICK HERE.

 To read more about the project on Chicago’s south side in 2018, CLICK HERE.

 In 2019, the work will continue on Chicago’s south side.
 Free training is available to all Chicagoans who live or work on Chicago’s mid- or far-south side as a part of the Mental Health Public Awareness Initiative.

 Mental Health First Aid Trainings

 This 8-hour training provides proven practices that will help you recognize the early signs and symptoms of mental illness and substance use disorder.
 You will learn how to listen without judgement, and respond to and help someone in distress until they can get the professional care they may need.